Brett Glencross

 United Kingdom

-Brett Glencross is Technical Director of IFFO (The Marine Ingredients Organisation) since June 2021.
+Brett is Technical Director of IFFO (The Marine Ingredients Organisation) since June 2021.
 Prior to this role, he was the Professor of Nutrition at the Institute of Aquaculture at the University of Stirling in Scotland, where he maintains a position as a honorary professor.

 Over the past 25 years he has worked in various academic, industrial, and institutional roles across Asia, Europe, the Middle East, and Oceania.
-His career has been characterised by a close working relationship with many aquaculture production (farming) and feed companies throughout each of these regions.
+His career has been characterized by a close working relationship with many aquaculture production (farming) and feed companies throughout each of these regions.
 His research achievements have delivered many industrial outcomes resulting in the development of new processes, products, and applications.

 For his achievements in this regard, Brett received multiple awards and commendations from both Government and Industrial organizations.
 At an academic level, he was one of the former editors of the journal Aquaculture Nutrition from 2008 to 2016.
 He is the current Chair of the International Scientific Committee of the International Symposium for Fish Nutrition and Feeding (ISFNF) and was the convening chair of the Feeds and Feeding thematic review at the recent FAO Global Conference on Aquaculture held in Shanghai.
 He has been a director of the Asia-Pacific Chapter of the World Aquaculture Society (2013 – 2016) and have undertaken leadership roles at the CSIRO in Australia and the Institute of Aquaculture.